How William Shatner Changed the World: First hour

 The show also explores how Star Trek popularized the notion of the user-friendly personal computer, and how Trek fan Ed Roberts, invented the first home computer, the Altair 8800, named after the solar system Altair (Altair 6) in the 1967 Star Trek episode "Amok Time".
 This led to Bill Gates writing the computer programming language BASIC for the Altair and forming Microsoft.

 Medical technologies are discussed, in particular the inspiration for non-invasive Star-Trek-style imaging technology.

 Warp drive and faster-than-light interstellar travel with theoretical physicist Miguel Alcubierre's theories are mentioned.
 Lawrence M. Krauss, physicist and author of the 1995 non-fiction book The Physics of Star Trek, is also featured.

 The show then investigates the research work of Kevin Warwick at the University of Reading and considers its links with the Borg.
 Warwick's cyborg implants, linking his own nervous system into the internet, are featured.

 Second hour

 The second hour focuses on further programs in Star Trek franchise: Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager and Star Trek: Enterprise and their impact and how they differed from the original series.

 Next up is Steve Perlman, at the time principal scientist at Apple Computer, who was inspired to invent the QuickTime media player by watching an episode of Star Trek: The Next Generation.

 Filmed mostly in Vancouver, British Columbia, Canada, the special featured some scenes that took place in locations shown in Star Trek TV series.

+Reception

+The Coast remarked that the documentary is "not particularly well-structured" yet acknowledged that "hammy Shatner brings his A-game, so the movie’s still fun to watch."
+The Associated Press wrote: "As scientists recount the ideas and inspiration they gained from “Star Trek,” Shatner struts, blusters and soliloquizes about the impact of the show, hamming it up as much as he ever did as the melodramatic Kirk."